• Mayo Clinic Minute: What does a diagnosis of dense breasts mean?

-A recent Food and Drug Administration rule requires healthcare providers to notify people if they have dense breasts.
+The Food and Drug Administration issued a rule in March of 2023 that requires healthcare professionals to notify people if they have dense breasts.
+Facilities subject to the Mammography Quality Standards ACT (MQSA) must comply with this requirement no later than Sept.
+10 of this year.
 Studies have shown that dense breast tissue can make it more difficult to detect breast cancer early.

 Dr. Kristin Robinson, a Mayo Clinic breast radiologist, says women with dense breast tissue are at a slightly increased risk of developing breast cancer compared to women without, and that’s why early detection is so important.